alan-turing-institute/AutSPACEs/dev_readme.md

    If this step fails with the following error
    ```qemu-x86_64: Could not open '/lib64/ld-linux-x86-64.so.2': No such file or directory
    ```
-   You may have an M1 chip in your cimputer.
+   You may have an M1 chip in your computer.
 Try again after setting your local `DOCKER_DEFAULT_PLATFORM` to linux/amd64
    ```export DOCKER_DEFAULT_PLATFORM=linux/amd64```

 2. Open your browser to `http://localhost:8000`